-The level of privacy protection provided by differential privacy is controlled by a parameter called epsilon ( $\epsilon$ ).
-A smaller value of $\epsilon$ means stronger privacy protection, but also less accurate results from queries on the protected while still allowing for valuable insights and analysis to be derived from the data.
+The level of privacy protection provided by differential privacy is controlled by a parameter called epsilon (ε).
+A smaller value of ε means stronger privacy protection, but also less accurate results from queries on the protected while still allowing for valuable insights and analysis to be derived from the data.
 This is even more important in current trend of Open data platforms which the governments all around the world, encourage.

-lue In chart below, on a dataset with age being but a sensitive attribute (which has implications the for privacy) the operation is performed to Privacy-Utility Tradeoff data, thereby reducing the utility of the dataset.
-Similarly, a large $\varepsilon$ , is less privacy enabling and thereby provides more flexibility of the usage of data for full analysis.
-The Laplace mechanism is a common way to achieve $\varepsilon$ -differential privacy by adding noise drawn from a Laplace distribution to the query results.
+In chart below7, on a dataset with age being a sensitive attribute (which has implications for privacy) the operation is performed to data, thereby reducing the utility of the dataset.
+Similarly, a large ε , is less privacy enabling and thereby provides more flexibility of the usage of data for full analysis.
+The Laplace mechanism is a common way to achieve ε -differential privacy by adding noise drawn from a Laplace distribution to the query results.